-After reading through this registration webpage and the online Whitman College Catalog, use the search for sections webpage and the Planning Grid to select the courses for which you would like to register.
+After reading through this registration webpage and the online Whitman College Catalog, use the search for classes utility via the web portal and the Planning Grid to select the courses for which you would like to register.
 New students will be able to register for up to 14 academic credits (including the General Studies course which is required), with the possibility of adding additional credits during the add/drop period.
 Be sure to keep in mind the distribution requirements as listed in the "General Studies Program" section of the catalog as you select courses.
 If you need further information or advice, please contact the Academic Resource Center via email at email@example.com, or 509-527-5213.

 Transfer students will be contacted via email to set up an appointment to complete registration by phone in early August.
 Additional details regarding registration will be provided before arriving on campus.

 Upon arriving at Whitman on Thursday, August 27, you will receive an Advising and Registration Packet in your campus mailbox.
 The packet will contain the name of your adviser, your individual appointment time, and detailed information about the advising and registration processes.

 On Friday, August 28, you will meet with your pre-major adviser to discuss the details of your first semester classes.
 Your adviser will help you plan a schedule that suits your interests, abilities, and long-term goals.

 The staff in the Registrar’s Office is available during the summer months to provide assistance in getting answers to your questions (phone 509-527-5983 or email firstname.lastname@example.org).